 For MLS/SUM, this is a whispered pro/rel medicine show.

-Not only have our shuttered leagues fallen like dominoes, their dysfunctional relationships with our federation are chronic.
-Autonomous governing bodies played a critical role in the global development of the game in all great soccer nations, and ushered it to universal success.
+Dysfunctional relationships between federation and closed league are chronic.
+Autonomous governing bodies played a critical role in the global development of the game.
+They ushered it to universal success.
 Instead of being a potent force in the development of our game, our federation has been bullied, ignored and finally subordinated by our closed leagues.
 Under these circumstances, it is no surprise that the behavior of US Soccer vacillated between bellicose, ineffective, inane and complaisant.

 The inability of US closed leagues to tolerate independent federations is easy to plot.
 Our first great top-flight league showcased world class clubs, top European talent, and a wave of US player development.
 It also featured a falling out with US Soccer so complete, it set American soccer back fifty years and left the federation shell shocked.
 In our second well financed shot at the big time, one league jolted the US into a footy craze, made soccer the most popular youth sport in the country, and produced a generation of players that took us back to the World Cup for the first time in forty years.
 They also chose to simply ignore our federation – and collapsed as quickly as the first.
 In our latest attempt at D1 professional soccer, US Soccer has simply accepted an unprecedented level of subordination to a top-flight league that limits investment, access, and interest in the US club game.
 Perhaps federation control is a key component of MLS closed-league single entity survival, but TV ratings, player development and our national team stagnate alongside it.